 (5)

 Pesaran and Timmermann (2007) show that, for the example in equation (1), the forecasts generated by the models with smaller estimation windows tend to be less biased (e.g., the models will utilize fewer observations before the structural change).
 However, these forecasts may bear a cost of inflated forecast error variance.
 This is because the models with smaller estimation windows tend to ignore some of the data before the structural change (which may potentially be more informative compared to the data after the structural change).
-The EWC method thus tries to generate more accurate forecasts by taking a trade-off between the reduced forecast bias and the potentially inflated forecast error variance.
+The EWC method thus tries to generate more accurate forecasts by making a trade-off between the reduced forecast bias and the potentially inflated forecast error variance.
 Compared to the IC method, the EWC method does not estimate the size of the bias.

 The two methods described above have been found effective in previous studies.
-For example, the IC method has been applied to forecast wage, unemployment, and CPI inflation, etc. (e.g., Clark & McCracken, 2007; Clements & Hendry, 1996), and the EWC method has superior forecasting performance for exchange rate, inflation, and equity index futures etc. (e.g., Pesaran & Pick, 2011; Pesaran et al., 2009; Rapach & Strauss, 2008).
+For example, the IC method has been applied to forecast the likes of wages, unemployment, and CPI inflation (e.g., Clark & McCracken, 2007; Clements & Hendry, 1996).
+Meanwhile, the EWC method has superior forecasting performance for exchange rate, inflation, and equity index futures (e.g., Pesaran & Pick, 2011; Pesaran et al., 2009; Rapach & Strauss, 2008).
 However, in the case of retailer product sales, whether we account for structural change and which of the two methods (i.e., the IC method, and/or the EWC method) would generate more accurate forecasts remain empirical questions.

 The data

 In this study, we use the retail dataset which is publicly available from the Information Resources, Inc. (IRI) company.
 A more comprehensive description of the dataset can be found in Bronnenberg, Kruger, and Mela (2008).
-The dataset contains weekly data at the SKU level with variables including product unit sales, price, features, and displays, etc. We initially evaluate the forecasting performance of various models based on 1831 SKU’s for 28 product categories from 28 different stores.
-We select the SKU’s for the same category from the same store, and we select the SKU’s with positive movements for at least 90% of the time.
-Table 1 shows basic statistical measures for the selected SKU’s during a period of 202 weeks for each product category, which suggests a wide variety in the marketing activities across different product categories.
-Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with the price reductions, feature, or display of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas, etc.).
+The dataset contains weekly data at the SKU level with variables including product unit sales, price, features, and displays.
+We initially evaluate the forecasting performance of various models based on 1831 SKUs for 28 product categories from 28 different stores.
+We select the SKUs for the same category from the same store, and with positive movements for at least 90% of the time.
+Table 1 shows basic statistical measures for the selected SKUs during a period of 202 weeks for each product category, which suggests a wide variety in the marketing activities across different product categories.
+Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with price reductions, feature, or display of the focal product, as well as calendar events such as Halloween, Thanksgiving, and Christmas.

 Table 1.
 Statistical descriptions for each product category